end2endzone/end2endzone-hugo/content/blog/2016-03-30-rcreceiversignal-an-arduino-library-for-retreiving-the-rc-transmitter-value-from-an-rc-receiver-pulse.md

 # Usage

-Use the DECLARE_RECEIVER_SIGNAL macro to declare an instance of RcReceiverSignal.&nbsp;ie:
+Use the DECLARE_RECEIVER_SIGNAL macro to declare an instance of RcReceiverSignal. ie:

 ```cpp